-Best explored on foot, Wan Chai District offers a wealth of heritage hideaways and modern hot spots — be they nightlife, dining, shopping or cultural — that make it an essential stop.
+Best explored on foot, Wan Chai District offers a wealth of heritage hideaways and modern hot spots — be they nightlife, dining, shopping or cultural — that make it an essential stop for any visitor.

 Download the Wan Chai Heritage Trail map and take a tour of historic sites in Wan Chai.

 Check out cool independent boutiques and happening restaurants around the Star Street precinct.